GDGCVITBHOPAL/Machine-Learning-Projects/Book-Recommender-main/README.md

 A Machine Learning Project that makes the use of KNN to recommend books to the users based off of average ratings of the books in the Data, the language they are written in, and the total rating counts for that book.

+# Files In the Folder
-Book Recommender -  Contains the actual Recommender System. books.csv - The data that was used to make the Model
+1) Book Recommender -  Contains the actual Recommender System. <br>
+2) books.csv - The data that was used to make the Model.